 Lectures by prominent scientists.
 This course exposes students to current and active research in physics both within and outside the IIT community.
 It helps prepare students for a career in research.
 It is complementary to our academic courses and provides examples of professional/scientific presentations.
 This course may not be used to satisfy the natural science general education requirement.
+Prerequisite(s): PHYS 223 or PHYS 224 Lecture: 1 Lab: 0 Credits: 1

 Recommendation of advisor and approval of the department chair.
 Student participation in undergraduate research, usually during the junior or senior year.
+Credit: Variable